 Camping is also popular within the national park, and in nearby areas.
-While the campground doesn’t overlook the lake, backcountry camping is allowed with a permit.
-Check out the camping opportunities at Crater Lake in our guide to Crater Lake camping here.
+While the campground doesn't overlook the lake, backcountry camping is allowed with a permit.
+Check out more the camping opportunities at Crater Lake in our guide.

 Trillium Lake (Perhaps The Most Photogenic Lake in Oregon)

 Trillium Lake sits in the shadow of gorgeous Mount Hood in the Mount Hood National Forest.
 Because it's close to Portland, it's a popular spot for summer recreation and camping.

 With Mount Hood reflected in the waters of Trillium Lake, it's easy to see why this is one of the most photographed spots in the state.